sindresorhus/find-up/readme.md

 ### findUpSync(name, options?)
 ### findUpSync(matcher, options?)

-Returns a path or `undefined` if it couldn't be found.
+Returns a path or `undefined` if it could not be found.

 ### findUpSync([...name], options?)